Rape to Shock!

 Before I actually experienced rape I viewed it as a violent act committed by someone known or unknown with the victim being held down forcefully against their will.
 There are so many stories told and shown in the movies about this type of violent rape occurring that when it happened to me I didn’t even classify it as rape but I was affected deeply.

 My perpetrator was actually someone that I worked with who liked me and I liked him too (no benefits).
 We were not in a relationship at the time but went on dates to dinner, movies and I was even introduced to his family briefly.
-Since, I was away from home with no family during this time (college years) and not in a relationship for once in my life, I wanted to explore the city and just have fun hanging out with someone who I thought I could trust.
+Since I was away from home with no family during this time (college years) and not in a relationship for once in my life, I wanted to explore the city and just have fun hanging out with someone who I thought I could trust.

-I'll never forget the day that it happened, my Mom was in town visiting me and we all had went out to dinner and enjoyed ourselves.
+I'll never forget the day that it happened, my Mom was in town visiting me and we all had gone out to dinner and enjoyed ourselves.
 For some reason we arrived back at my apartment late in the evening so I had offered for him to spend the night seeing that it was late, I did not think anything of the offer at that time.
 Never in my wildest dreams would I think this guy would attempt to solicit sex or have anything transpire with my Mom right in the other room.

 The negative questions of:

 What do you think would happen in a dark room on a bed?

 It’s your fault you shouldn’t have invited him to spend the night!